-In Autumn 2017, the University will begin a major re-development of our Clifton campus as part of work to implement our Vision and Strategy.
+In Autumn 2017, the University began a major re-development of our Clifton campus as part of work to implement our Vision and Strategy.
 Changes will include a new library building and a student resource centre in Senate House, taking several years to complete.

-As part of this re-development, the Hawthorns Refectory and Study Lounge catering areas will be converted into new study spaces for our students.
+As part of this re-development, the Hawthorns Refectory and Study Lounge catering areas have been converted into new study spaces for our students.

 Impact on catering and study venues

 The Brambles and Terrace Bar are not be affected by these changes.
 Students, staff and visitors can continue to use these facilities as normal and the Terrace Bar loyalty schemes will remain in operation.
 The range of hot food available in the Terrace Bar will be extended and there will be an opportunity to reserve tables and pre-order food.

 There are no plans to make the new study areas available as a bookable space for University societies, clubs and meetings at present.

 Our catering team has worked to ensure that our University maintains a range of healthy and affordable dining options.

 - Terrace Bar – an expanded menu and an additional 40 seats will be available from December 2017.
 A grab and go offer is available outside the Hawthorns between 10 am and 2 pm.
 We are also exploring the possibility of improved facilities for outdoor seating in the Terrace Bar Garden at The Hawthorns.